khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - To resolve DNS queries for any resources in the on-premises network from the AWS VPC, you can create an outbound endpoint on Amazon Route 53 Resolver and then Amazon Route 53 Resolver can conditionally forward queries to resolvers on the on-premises network via this endpoint.
 To conditionally forward queries, you need to create Resolver rules that specify the domain names for the DNS queries that you want to forward (such as example.com) and the IP addresses of the DNS resolvers on the on-premises network that you want to forward the queries to.

 ### Record Type
+#### Alias Record
+- Amazon Route 53 also offers alias records, which are an Amazon Route 53-specific extension to DNS.
+- Alias records let you route traffic to selected AWS resources, such as Amazon CloudFront distributions and Amazon S3 buckets.
+- They also let you route traffic from one record in a hosted zone to another record.
+Unlike a CNAME record, you can create an alias record at the top node of a DNS namespace, also known as the zone apex.
+- For example, if you register the DNS name example.com, the zone apex is example.com.
+You can't create a CNAME record for example.com, but you can create an alias record for example.com that routes traffic to www.example.com
+#### CNAME
+- CNAME record can redirect DNS queries to any DNS record.
+For example, you can create a CNAME record that redirects queries from acme.example.com to zenith.example.com or to acme.example.org.
+You don't need to use Amazon Route 53 as the DNS service for the domain that you're redirecting queries to.
+### DNS_Hosted_Zones
+- DNS **hostnames** and **DNS resolution** are required settings for private hosted zones.
+DNS queries for private hosted zones can be resolved by the Amazon-provided VPC DNS server only.
+As a result, these options must be enabled for your private hosted zone to work.
+- DNS hostnames: For non-default virtual private clouds that aren't created using the Amazon VPC wizard, this option is disabled by default.
+If you create a private hosted zone for a domain and create records in the zone without enabling DNS hostnames, private hosted zones aren't enabled.
+To use a private hosted zone, this option must be enabled.
+  DNS resolution: Private hosted zones accept DNS queries only from a VPC DNS server.
+The IP address of the VPC DNS server is the reserved IP address at the base of the VPC IPv4 network range plus two.
+Enabling DNS resolution allows you to use the VPC DNS server as a Resolver for performing DNS resolution.
+Keep this option disabled if you're using a custom DNS server in the DHCP Options set, and you're not using a private hosted zone.

 #### DNS_Alias_Records
-- **Alias** records provide Amazon Route 53–specific extension to DNS functionality.
-Alias records let you route traffic to selected AWS resources, such as Amazon CloudFront distributions and Amazon S3 buckets.
+- Alias records provide Amazon Route 53–specific extension to DNS functionality.
+Alias records let you **route traffic to selected AWS resources**, such as Amazon CloudFront distributions and Amazon S3 buckets.
-- You can create an alias record at the top node of a DNS namespace, also known as the zone apex, however, you cannot create a CNAME record for the top node of the DNS namespace.
+- *You can create an alias record at the top node of a DNS namespace*, also known as the zone apex, however, you cannot create a CNAME record for the top node of the DNS namespace.
 So, if you register the DNS name covid19survey.com, the zone apex is covid19survey.com.
 You can't create a CNAME record for covid19survey.com, but you can create an alias record for covid19survey.com that routes traffic to www.covid19survey.com.
 - You should also note that Amazon Route 53 doesn't charge for alias queries to AWS resources but Route 53 does charge for CNAME queries.
 Additionally, an alias record can only redirect queries to selected AWS resources such as Amazon S3 buckets, Amazon CloudFront distributions, and another record in the same Amazon Route 53 hosted zone; however a CNAME record can redirect DNS queries to any DNS record.
 So, you can create a CNAME record that redirects queries from app.covid19survey.com to app.covid19survey.net.
 ### Routing_Policy
 ![](https://assets-pt.media.datacumulus.com/aws-saa-pt/assets/pt2-q6-i1.jpg)